Single Particle Extinction and Scattering SPES / SPES²

 SPES_overview_4new

-Particle size distribution, numerical concentration, oversize, and other statistical insights are retrieved accordingly to the selection, to the whole sample, or for each time frame acquired in Continuous Flow Analysis mode.
-Statistical approaches as Principal Component Analysis are furthermore viable to extract unique information typically inaccessible nowadays.
+Particle size distribution, numerical concentration, oversize, and other statistical insights are derived based on the selection, the entire sample, or each time frame acquired in Continuous Flow Analysis (CFA).
+Statistical methods such as Principal Component Analysis (PCA) can further extract unique information typically inaccessible with current techniques.